hashicorp/terraform-provider-azurerm/website/docs/d/private_dns_resolver_virtual_network_link.html.markdown

 ## Arguments Reference

-The following arguments are required:
+The following arguments are supported:

-* `name` - Name of the Private DNS Resolver Virtual Network Link.
+* `name` - (Required) Name of the Private DNS Resolver Virtual Network Link.

-* `dns_forwarding_ruleset_id` - ID of the Private DNS Resolver DNS Forwarding Ruleset.
+* `dns_forwarding_ruleset_id` - (Required) ID of the Private DNS Resolver DNS Forwarding Ruleset.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - ID of the Private DNS Resolver Virtual Network Link.
+* `id` - The ID of the Private DNS Resolver Virtual Network Link.

-* `virtual_network_id` - ID of the Virtual Network that is linked to the Private DNS Resolver Virtual Network Link.
+* `virtual_network_id` - The ID of the Virtual Network that is linked to the Private DNS Resolver Virtual Network Link.

 * `metadata` - Metadata attached to the Private DNS Resolver Virtual Network Link.